JSON Viewer

 Related Tools

-- Paste Your Data: Copy your raw JSON string and paste it into the input area.
+- Input Data: Paste your raw JSON string into the text field above.

-- Copy if Needed: Use the "Copy Formatted JSON" button to grab the clean version for your reports, code, or documentation.
+- Export: Click "Copy Formatted JSON" to grab the prettified code for your projects.

 What is a JSON Viewer?